anonwins/monero-block-scanner-php/README.md

 require_once 'Class_MoneroScanner.php';
 $scanner = new MoneroScanner('mainnet');

-// Step 1: Fetch block data:
+// Step 1: Fetch block data
-//         You can find public endpoints at xmr.ditatompel.com/remote-nodes.
+//         You can find public endpoints at xmr.ditatompel.com/remote-nodes
 //         Using a proxy is recommended.
-Can also be null.
+Can also be null
 $block = $scanner->get_block_by_height(1234567, 'http://node.example.com:18081', '127.0.0.1:9050');
 if (isset($block['error'])) die("Error: " . $block['error']);

-// Step 2: Extract candidate transactions:
+// Step 2: Extract candidate transactions
-//         Results are cryptographically filtered (~0.04% false positives - see Expected False Positives section).
+//         Results are cryptographically filtered (~0.04% false positives - see Cryptographic Filtering section)
-//         To decrypt outputs and amounts, your Private View Key (64-char hex) is needed.
+//         To decrypt outputs and amounts, your Private View Key (64-char hex) is needed
 $txs = $scanner->extract_transactions_to_me($block['transactions'], '7c0edd...a51277');

 // Step 3: Verify and process transactions